aau-claaudia/hpc/docs/ai-lab/guides/using-containers.md

 ## Cancelling jobs
 There are several scenarios where you might need to cancel jobs, such as when a job is stuck, running longer than expected, or you realize that the job parameters were set incorrectly.
 Here’s a guide on how to cancel jobs with Slurm.

-??? news "Guide on cancelling jobs"
+??? info "Guide on cancelling jobs"

     ### Checking Job Status
     Before cancelling a job, it’s often useful to check its current status or job ID.
 You can list your currently running or queued jobs using the squeue command: